soijen/soijen.github.io/en/_posts/2018-08-22-exploring-fiordo-montanas-overview.md

 Our 3 day exploration of the Fiordo de las Montañas, is divided into 3 posts:
 - <a href="/running-patagonian-fjords-paso-trueno-fiordo-montanas/">Running in the Patagonian Fjords - Paso del Trueno</a>
 - <a href="/visit-glaciar-bernal-fiordo-montanas/">A Visit To Glaciar Bernal In Fiordo De Las Montañas</a>
-- <a href="/trekking-sendero-alacalufes-reserva-nacional-alacalufes-kawesqar/">Trekking the Alacalufes Portage Trail in Reserva Nacional Alacalufes (Kawésqar)</a>
+- <a href="/trekking-sendero-alacalufes-reserva-nacional-alacalufes-kawesqar/">Trekking the Kawésqar Portage Trail in Reserva Nacional Kawésqar</a>

 {% include youtubePlayer.html id="SxkwIhztl4c" %}